jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromCoordinators.md

 ### on Readme (timestamp: 7/10/2020 ~18h)
 ☆☆☆☆☆
 I wish there was one. it is a bit dark here despite knowing there is a lot to explore

+### on Instructions (timestamp: 12/10/2020 ~15h)
+☆☆☆☆☆
+I was not able to find any reproducibility instructions.